jdx/mise/docs/tasks/toml-tasks.md

 # TOML-based Tasks

-Tasks can also be defined in `.rtx.toml` files in different ways.
+Tasks can also be defined in `.mise.toml` files in different ways.
 This is a more "traditional" method of defining tasks:

 ```toml
 tasks.clean = 'cargo clean && rm -rf .cache' # runs as a shell command